Robert Johnson (wide receiver)

 Robert Johnson (born June 20, 1982) is an American football player, notable for his professional career in the Finnish league Vaahteraliiga.
 Johnson played his college career at Texas Tech and he signed overseas Finland in 2007 as he wasn't drafted to NFL.
-He is currently a member of the United Newland Crusaders in Finland.
+He is currently an assistant coach for the United Newland Crusaders in Finland.
 Johnson has also played in the Italian Football League.

 College career

 Johnson was born in Americus, Georgia, and graduated from Americus High School.
 He attended the Reedley College and was ranked as the number one junior college QB in the country before he attended Texas Tech University.
 Johnson redshirted his first year and played wide receiver for the Texas Tech Red Raiders football team 2005 and 2006.
 In 2005, he was awarded with the 2005 Big 12 Conference Offensive Newcomer of the Year.
 He had 156 receptions for 1822 and 15 touchdowns in two seasons.
 Johnson lead the Big 12 conference in receptions in 2006 earning all conference honors.
 Johnson entered to Texas Tech as a quarterback but changed position to wide receiver.